ScaredsMods/PotionTotems/README.md

 ![](https://raw.githubusercontent.com/ScaredRabbitNL/resources/c9d430112b7fd888ef96ea9a80daf8a711c6dbe6/badges/about_compact_vector.svg)

 Dying after your death?
 Not today!
 Or maybe today?
 It all depends on the potion you use!
-Infuse a totem with **undefinedanyundefined** potion to gain it's effects after using the totem!
+Infuse a totem with **any** potion to gain it's effects after using the totem!

 ![strip](https://raw.githubusercontent.com/ScaredRabbitNL/resources/main/PotionTotems/strip.png)